- Where do you ship?

 I use Conversio's receipts instead of Shopify's because of the customization options, like upselling and unique discount codes.
 If you sign up for the Premium service through me, we both get $50 Amazon gift cards.

-I rely on Printful to produce and ship my hats, mugs, and posters because those products and their packaging materials won't fit in my store room.
+I rely on Printful to produce and ship products that won't fit in my storeroom.
 Printful products are made-to-order, which reduces profit margins but obviates the need for upfront investment in inventory.
 I recommend it for store owners who can't or don't want to order inventory in bulk and/or don't want to fulfill their own orders.

 Label printer: Dymo 4XL and label refills